NETWAYS/icinga-installer/README.md

 $ yum install icinga-installer
 ```

-Example for RHEL 8 and CentOS Stream 8:
+Example for RHEL/AlmaLinux/Rocky 8 and CentOS Stream 8:

-Icinga Web 2 >= v2.9 requires PHP 7.3 or higher, so we also have to change the default package module for PHP!
+Icinga Web 2 >= v2.9 requires PHP 7.3 or higher, so we have to change the default package module for PHP!

 ```bash
 $ dnf install https://packages.netways.de/extras/epel/8/noarch/netways-extras-release/netways-extras-release-8-1.el8.netways.noarch.rpm